junghon3709/tp/docs/DeveloperGuide.md

 **copy** of the address book, otherwise any modifications to the existing address book would also alter the copies in the stack.</div>

-Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.
+Given below is an example usage scenario and how the undo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The app creates an address book with the initial address book state, and a copy of this address book, `ab0`, will be pushed into the stack.